rednafi/rednafi.com/content/python/log_context_propagation.md

 way to query them.

 It turns out middlewares allow us to tag log statements in a way where we won't need to manually propagate the contextual information throughout the call chain.
-To demonstrate that, here's a simple `get` endpoint server written in Starlette that'll just return a canned response after logging a few things.
+To demonstrate how to do it, here's a simple `get` endpoint server written in Starlette that'll just return a canned response after logging a few things.
 The app structure looks as follows:

 ```txt